MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 Expand the folder containing `RServerSetup.exe` and double-click to start the wizard.

 Post-installation, you can review log files.
 Log files (RServerSetup_<timestamp>.log) can be found in your system temp directory.
 An easy way to navigate to the directory is to enter %temp% as a Run command or search operation.

+### Log files

+Post-installation, you can review log files (RServerSetup_<timestamp>.log) located in the system temp directory.
+An easy way to get there is typing %temp% as a Run command or search operation in Windows.

 ## Connect and validate installation